UrielEscalona/CrackIPN/README.md

 # CrackIPN
-Crack Segmentation by Fully Convolutional Networks with Depth-to-Space Operator
+Fast Crack Segmentation with Depth-to-Space Operator for Pavement Maintenance

 Include links to code, video and CrackIPN database